openstack-archive/syntribos/README.rst

      - [url]
      - Returns encoded URL

-All these utility functions can be called using:
+All these utility functions can be called using the following syntax:

 ::